rels742/js-problems/src/easy/makeSentence/plain.md

 // thinking an appropriate method would be a function.

 // the function takes the first letter in the first word of the sentence, makes it a capital and the rest lower case.
 Then the fucntion is able to add that word to a variable sentence with concatenation.

+// function that takes the i of the first letter in the string,
+// .touppercase
+// it looks for the sentence to incldue a !, if so return the sentence
+// if not add ! to that sentence